-When an equirectangular projection SEI message with erp_cancel_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 is not present in the CLVS that applies to the current picture and precedes the region-wise packing SEI message in decoding order, a region-wise packing SEI message with rwp_persistence_flag equal to 0 shall not be present in the CLVS that applies to the current picture.
-Decoders shall ignore region-wise packing SEI messages with rwp_persistence_flag equal to 0 that do not follow, in decoding order, an equirectangular projection SEI message with erp_cancel_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 in the CLVS that applies to the current picture.
+When an equirectangular projection SEI message with erp_cancel_flag equal to 0 and erp_guard_band_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 is not present in the CLVS that applies to the current picture and precedes the region-wise packing SEI message in decoding order, a region-wise packing SEI message with rwp_cancel_flag equal to 0 shall not be present in the CLVS that applies to the current picture.
+Decoders shall ignore region-wise packing SEI messages with rwp_cancel_flag equal to 0 that do not follow, in decoding order, an equirectangular projection SEI message with erp_cancel_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 in the CLVS that applies to the current picture.

+For the frame packing arrangment scheme indicated by a frame packing arrangement SEI message that applies to the current picture, if a region-wise packing SEI message with rwp_cancel_flag equal to 0 is present that applies to the current picture, the frame packing arrangement scheme applies to the projected picture, otherwise, the frame packing arrangement scheme applies to the cropped decoded picture.

+If a frame packing arrangement SEI message with frame_packing_arrangement_cancel_flag equal to 0, frame_packing_arrangement_type equal to 3, 4, or 5, and quincunx_sampling_flag equal to 0 is not present that applies to the current picture, the variables StereoFlag, TopBottomFlag, SideBySideFlag, and TempInterleavingFlag are all set equal to 0, the variables HorDiv1 and VerDiv1 are both set equal to 1.
+Otherwise the following applies:

+– StereoFlag is equal to 1.

+– When the frame_packing_arrangement_type is equal to 3, SideBySideFlag is set equal to 1, TopBottomFlag and TempInterleavingFlag are both set equal to 0, HorDiv1 is set equal to 2 and VerDiv1 is set equal to 1.

+– When the frame_packing_arrangement_type is equal to 4, TopBottomFlag is set equal to 1, SideBySideFlag and TempInterleavingFlag are both set equal to 0, HorDiv1 is set equal to 1 and VerDiv1 is set equal to 2.

+– When the frame_packing_arrangement_type is equal to 5, TempInterleavingFlag is set equal to 1, TopBottomFlag and SideBySideFlag are both set equal to 0, HorDiv1 and VerDiv1 are both set equal to 1.

+constituent_picture_matching_flag equal to 1 specifies that the projected region information, packed region information, and guard band region information in this SEI message apply individually to each constituent picture and that the packed picture and the projected picture have the same stereoscopic frame packing format indicated by the frame packing arrangement SEI message. constituent_picture_matching_flag equal to 0 specifies that the projected region information, packed region information, and guard band region information in this SEI message apply to the projected picture.

+When StereoFlag is equal to 0, or StereoFlag is equal to 1 and frame_packing_arrangement_type is equal to 5, the value of constituent_picture_matching_flag shall be equal to 0.

-rwp_reserved_zero_6bits shall be equal to 0 in bitstreams conforming to this version of this Specification.
-Other values for rwp_reserved_zero_6bits[ i ] are reserved for future use by ITU-T | ISO/IEC.
-Decoders shall ignore the value of rwp_reserved_zero_6bits[ i ].
+rwp_reserved_zero_5bits shall be equal to 0 in bitstreams conforming to this version of this Specification.
+Other values for rwp_reserved_zero_56bits[ i ] are reserved for future use by ITU-T | ISO/IEC.
+Decoders shall ignore the value of rwp_reserved_zero_5bits[ i ].

-num_packed_regions specifies the number of packed regions.
+num_packed_regions specifies the number of packed regions when constituent_picture_matching_flag is equal to 0.
 The value of num_packed_regions shall be greater than 0.
+When constituent_picture_matching_flag is equal to 1, the total number of packed regions is equal to num_packed_regions * 2, and the information in each entry of the loop of num_packed_regions entries applies to each constituent picture of the projected picture and the packed picture.

-proj_picture_width and proj_picture_height specify the width and height, respectively, of the projected picture.
+proj_picture_width and proj_picture_height specify the width and height, respectively, of the projected picture, in relative projected picture sample units.

-The value of proj_picture_width and proj_picture_height shall be both greater than 0.
+The values of proj_picture_width and proj_picture_height shall both be greater than 0.